Daniil-Aleshechkin/tetris-rtos/documentation/report.md

 - A latch pulse is then sent to display the rows.
 - The output enable pin turns the rows on or off, which is crucial during row transitions.

 The driver operates by sending RGB values and clock pulses for each pixel, waiting via a timer to ensure visibility, and then using the output enable pin to transition between row pairs.
 This process continues cyclically as only two rows are visible at any given time.
+Given this limitation, the rows must be

 ### Tetris GUI Integration
 This integration was designed with the original project framework in mind.
 The existing print task, which runs concurrently with the input task, was modified to use the display driver instead of displaying a text representation of the Tetris board.